AviatrixSystems/Docs/HowTos/azure_custom_role.rst

  |click_json|

  g.
 Next remove the existing JSON template and copy and paste the above Aviatrix required permissions JSON into the Editor box, as shown below.
+Click Save.

  |aviatrix_custom_role|

  h.
 Next click Permissions.
-You should say the permissions have been populated, as shown below.
+You should see the permissions have been populated, as shown below.

   |show_permission|

  i.
 Next click Assignable scopes, click Add assignable scopes, select the subscription.

  j.
 Next click JSON, you should say the subscription has been added to the assignableScopes, as shown below.

  |subscription_scope|